dataself/Tableau-Acumatica-Connectors/Example Tableau Workbooks/README.md

 # Integrating Tableau and Acumatica
-The following explains how one can import data from Acumatica Generic Inquires (GIs) into Tableau Desktop.
-As an example, the procedure will import Acumatica "AR-Invoice and Memos" data into Tableau.
+The following explains how one can import data from Acumatica Generic Inquires (GIs) into the example Tableau workbooks provided.
+As an example, the procedure will import Acumatica "AR-Invoices and Memos" data into Tableau.

 System requirements: Acumatica v2018 R2 and Tableau Desktop 2018.3 running on Windows or Mac.
 However, these instructions are the same (or very similar) to other Acumatica and Tableau versions.